Chart Color Schemes

 Income

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2022, Palm Cove had a median income among taxpayers of $53,043 with the average level standing at $64,611.
-This is approximately average nationally and compares to levels of $50,780 and $64,844 across Rest of Qld respectively.
-Based on Wage Price Index growth of 13.99% from financial year ended June 2022 to September 2025, current estimates would be approximately $60,464 (median) and $73,650 (average).
-From the Census conducted in August 2021, household, family and personal incomes all rank modestly in Palm Cove, between the 37th and 49th percentiles.
-Income analysis reveals that 29.4% of the population, which consists of 822 individuals, fall within the $1,500 - 2,999 income range, mirroring the region where 31.7% occupy this bracket.
-After housing expenses, 85.5% of income remains for other expenses and the area's SEIFA income ranking places it in the 6th decile.
+AreaSearch aggregated latest postcode level ATO data released for financial year 2023.
+In Palm Cove, median income among taxpayers was $53,043 and average income stood at $64,611.
+Nationally, median income was $53,146 and average was $66,593.
+By September 2025, estimated incomes would be approximately $58,300 (median) and $71,014 (average), based on Wage Price Index growth of 9.91% since financial year 2023.
+From the 2021 Census, household, family, and personal incomes in Palm Cove ranked modestly, between the 37th and 49th percentiles.
+Income analysis showed that 29.4% of the population (805 individuals) fell within the $1,500 - $2,999 income range, similar to the regional figure of 31.7%.
+After housing expenses, 85.5% of income remained for other expenses.
+The area's SEIFA income ranking placed it in the 6th decile.

 Frequently Asked Questions - Income